jonnymccullagh/killercoda-scenarios/kubernetes-deployments/finish.md

 You reached the end of the kubernetes deployments scenario.

-Consider undertaking the kubernetes deployments scenario next.
+Consider undertaking the kubernetes volumes scenario next.